Honors Transfer Program

 - Increased interaction with transfer counselors

-- Informative workshops designed to help you succeed at Compton College and when you transfer
+- Informative workshops designed to help you succeed at Compton College and when you

 - Permanent notation of honors participation on your Compton College transcript